 Travel Update: I did postpone all of my BIG travel plans for 2020.
 As disappointing as it was to cancel so many highly anticipated adventures, it is nothing compared to what many have faced in the wake of COVID-19.
 Words can’t express how grateful I am to those service workers and healthcare providers who have put their health and life on the line and continue to work for the greater good.
-I wish good vibes to all through this troubling time!
+Wishing you well during this troubling time.

 Why did I create SeeingSam?
 Well, long story short, I always loved the idea of seeing the world, but it wasn’t until 2017 and a trip to Iceland that I started to take that desire seriously.
 Once back from Iceland I immediately started to prioritize saving money for travel and began planning adventures around my full-time job.
 Two years later I had been to 9 new countries and 4 new cities (more than the previous 10 years) and could not wait to get to more.

-After a layoff in 2020, I knew I had to take a chance and start living a more fulfilling life that was missing in the corporate world I used to work in.
+After a layoff in early 2020, I knew I had to take a chance and start living a more fulfilling life that was missing in the corporate world I used to work in.
 I decided to fuel my wanderlust and SEE as much of the world as possible by embarking on my first long term solo travel journey.
-I’m now on a mission to experience the world and live my bucket list dreams full time.
-I am hoping to check off my top 40 bucket list experiences before I’m 40 (that gives me five years)!
+I’m now on a mission to experience the world and live my bucket list dreams full time (or at least until my savings run out).
+The goal: Checking off my top 40 before I’m 40 (that gives me five years)!
 Can I do it?

 Want the full story?
 Keep Reading